MichaIng/DietPi-Docs/docs/software/gaming.md

     - Select an overclocking profile, then reboot the system

 - How do i set the floppy drive speed for compatibility?
   Floppy drive emulation is to set to "800 %" by default.
-This reduces loading times by upto 8x.
+This reduces loading times by up to 8x.
 You can lower this to 100 %, increasing compatibility:

     - On the left hand side, select Floppy Drives
     - Change the Floppy Drive Emulation Speed value to 100 %